HCBrooks-lab/nola_occ_lic25/README.md

 ## Future Additions

 - Breakdown by business type or ZIP code.
-- Mapping business density with latitude/longitude.
+- Outlier & anomoly detection.
 - Insights into post-COVID trends or economic recovery.